Travel all the way to Ireland without ever leaving home with the flavor of this Irish Cheese and Potato Tart. It will soon become an annual tradition.

 - In a large skillet, brown the bacon.

-- Chop up two Idaho potatoes that have been pre-cooked (skin may be removed if that is your preference) and add them to the skillet along with the potatoes.
+- Chop up two russet potatoes that have been pre-cooked (skin may be removed if that is your preference) and add them to the skillet along with the potatoes.

 - Add butter to the skillet along with salt and pepper.